SitecorePowerShell/Book/working_with_sitecore_items.md

 Home True     {en, de-DE, es-ES, pt... {110D559F-DEA5-42EA-9C1C-8A5DF7E70EF9} Sample Item
 ```

-In all the examples you'll notice that the database is specified.
-This is because Windows PowerShell needs to know in context of which provider those parameters are executed.
+In all the examples you'll notice we specified the database.
+Windows PowerShell needs to know which provider to execute within.
+Other examples of providers include the following:
+* HKLM: - The registry provider for HKEY_LOCAL_MACHINE.
+* C: - The filesystem provider for the C drive.

 ## What do the item extensions allow you to do?